angelocordon/job_hunter-cli-gem/README.md

-# JobHunter
+# JobHunterCli

 ## Installation

-You can install this gem via gem install job_hunter-cli-gem.
-The job_hunter-cli-gem CLI will be installed and you can run job_hunter to search for a list of jobs via a custom search prompt in your command line.
+You can install this gem via gem install job_hunter_cli.
+The job_hunter_cli  will be installed and you can run job_hunter_cli to search for a list of jobs via a custom search prompt in your command line.

 ## Usage

-Run: job_hunter after installing the gem.
+Run: job_hunter_cli after installing the gem.

 ## Development